fragilecat7/LearnCPlusPlus/README.md

 - Very useful to play with `std::cin` and `std::cout`, better conceptual model, see $ amount output for piggybank coin counter

-Now back to the drill and review section :)